 Consumer Attitudes and Their Role in Reducing the Impact of Counterfeit and Pirated Goods and Services

 Counterfeiting and piracy impacts middle class jobs, new innovations and consumer health and safety.
-Experts forecast that if current trends continue, the total value globally of "counterfeit" goods by 2022 will reach at least $991 billion.
+Experts forecast that if current trends continue, the total value globally of “counterfeit” goods by 2022 will reach at least $991 billion.
 This does not take into account the economic, social, environmental, and consumer costs which are borne by business, government and consumers.
-The research will look at the quality and safety assumptions consumers have about consumer goods, what they expect the government’s and industry's role to be, and what they think they need as tools to protect themselves in an environment that is difficult to police.
+This research examined the quality and safety assumptions consumers have about consumer goods, what they expect the government’s and industry’s role to be, and what they think they need as tools to protect themselves in an environment that is difficult to police.
+Download

 Unit Pricing: Time for a National Approach?

 The widespread introduction of unit pricing labelling practices in most advanced globalized economies took place over 40 years ago, yet the majority of Canadian consumers still do not have access to reliable unit pricing information to assist them in making informed decisions.
 Quebec is the only province in Canada that regulates unit pricing.
 Retailers in other provinces and territories provide unit pricing information on a voluntary basis, or not at all.
-The research will seek out consumer and government views on the value of unit pricing as a factor in promoting consumer interests, gauge receptivity to adopting national systems such as those being implemented in other countries, and discuss the challenges and barriers to adopting similar systems in Canada.
+This research sought out consumer and government views on the value of unit pricing as a factor in promoting consumer interests, and the resulting report gauges receptivity to adopting national systems such as those being implemented in other countries and discusses the challenges and barriers to adopting similar systems in Canada.
+Download

 Home Energy Labels in Canada: How Well Do They Serve Consumers?